PTDP/ptdp/frontend/README.md

 ## Our Methodology
 You can read the complete details of our methodogy [here](https://prisontelecom.org/methods).

-**Contributors**: You can see our [team page](https://prisontelecom.org/team) for an updated list of contributors.
-Please reach out at prison.telcom.data.project@gmail.com if you would like to contribute code, data, or time.
+**Contributors**: Please reach out at prison.telcom.data.project@gmail.com if you would like to contribute code, data, or time.
 We always welcome additional contributors!                                                                              |

 ## Citations